Pyomo/pyomo/doc/OnlineDocs/howto/abstract_models/data/native.rst

 Defining Constant Values
 ------------------------

-In many cases, Pyomo models can be constructed without :class:`~pyomo.environ.Set` and :class:`~pyomo.environ.Param` data components.
+In many cases, Pyomo models can be constructed without :class:`Set` and :class:`~Param` data components.
 Native Python data types class can be simply used to define constant values in Pyomo expressions.
 Consequently, Python sets, lists and dictionaries can be used to construct Pyomo models, as well as a wide range of other Python classes.